-One of the older techniques, visual spark analysis allows for steel testing in the field, reducing the amount of time required to get the results.
+One of the older techniques, visual spark analysis, allows for steel testing in the field, reducing the amount of time required to get the results.
 The visual spark test requires a piece of steel to be abraded with a high-speed grinding wheel.
-As the spinning abrasive wheel is applied to the steel, the sparks that are emitted are compared to either a chart or other known sample.
+As the spinning abrasive wheel is applied to the steel, the sparks that are emitted are compared to either a chart or other known samples.
 The appearance of the sparks indicates the classification of the steel.
 This test needs to be done in a darker setting to better observe the sparks.
 However, this method is not a quantitative analysis.

 Arc sorting is one of the fastest methods of analyzing metal for content.
-Using a spectrometer, arc sorting analyzes the sample in air with an electrical discharge, and compares the light intensity of the sample to the intensity from a reference sample.
+Using a spectrometer, arc sorting analyzes the sample in the air with an electrical discharge, and compares the light intensity of the sample to the intensity from a reference sample.
 Arc sorting of steel does not require argon during the process.